Click on Picture

 Facts of the Mormon Trail

 For the next seven years, Mormon converts came to Nauvoo, Illinois.
-Within a few years, Nauvoo had a population of twenty thousand rivaling Chicago as the two largest cities in the state.
+Within a few years, Nauvoo had a population of twenty thousand, rivaling Chicago as the two largest cities in Illinois.
 The rapid growth of church membership, financial success of both members and the Mormon church, polygamy, and a well armed militia (Nauvoo Legion), fueled the intolerance of non-Mormons.
-While jailed in Carthage, Illinois, the leader of the Mormon Church, Joseph Smith and his brother Hyrum were killed by a mob on June 27, 1844.
+While jailed in Carthage, Illinois, the leader of the Mormon Church, Joseph Smith and his brother Hyrum, were killed by a mob on June 27, 1844.

 The hatred and bigotry continued.
 In 1845, more than two hundred Mormon homes and farm buildings were burned in an attempt to force the Mormons to leave Illinois.
-Mob violence forced the church leadership to announce the Mormons would leave Nauvoo for the West.
+By 1846, mob violence forced the church leadership to announce the Mormons would leave Nauvoo for the West.

 In a letter addressed to U.S. President James K. Polk in 1846, Brigham Young gave notice of the farewell:

-Orson Pratt, a member of the church’s Council of Twelve Apostles, sent a message to Mormons throughout the eastern and middle states, urging them to join the western migration.
-Pratt's message stated not one Saint was to be left in the United States.
-Let every branch in the east, west, north and south be determined to flee by either land or sea.
+Orson Pratt, a member of the church’s Council of Twelve Apostles sent a message to Mormons throughout the eastern and middle states, urging them to join the western migration.
+Pratt's message stated we do not want one saint left in the United States.
+Let every branch in the east, west, north, and south be determined to flee by either land or sea.

 The winter crossing of the rivers, streams, creeks and bogs of Iowa was the hardest part of the Mormon migration.
-Upon reaching the Missouri River, Kanesville (Council Bluffs) was settled on the Iowa side of the river and Winter Quarters on the west side in the area of present day Omaha, Nebraska.
+Upon reaching the Missouri River, settlements were started on both sides of the river Kanesville (Council Bluffs) on the Iowa side and Winter Quarters on the west side.
+Winter Quarters was in the area of present day Omaha, Nebraska.

-Brigham Young gathered all of the information possible on the Salt Lake Valley and the Great Basin while in Nauvoo and later in Winter Quarters.
-Mountain Men and Father Pierre de Smet, a Jesuit missionary, stopped at Winter Quarters and provided information about the Great Basin area.
-Despite Samuel Brannan and mountain men advising against the Salt Lake Valley, Brigham Young’s insisted the Mormons would settle in a location no one else wanted.
-The Great Salt Lake Valley met the requirement in all respects.
+Brigham Young gathered all the information possible on the Salt Lake Valley and the Great Basin while in Nauvoo and later at Winter Quarters.
+Mountain Men and a Jesuit missionary, Father Pierre de Smet stopped at Winter Quarters; they provided useful information about the Great Salt Lake Valley.
+Despite Samuel Brannan and some mountain men advising against the semi-arid valley, Brigham Young’s insisted the Mormons settle a place no one else wanted.
+The Great Salt Lake area met the requirement in all respects.

-None of the information gathered at Winter Quarter, or from mountain men, about the Great Basin Desert had any effect on Brigham Young's goal of settling the Great Salt Lake Valley.
-Brigham insisted from the start the Mormons were going to settle in a place no one else wanted.
+None of the information gathered at Winter Quarter, or from mountain men along the way, had any effect on Brigham Young's goal of settling the Great Salt Lake Valley.
+Brigham insisted from the start the Mormons would settle in a place no one else wanted.
 As is evident today, the "desert bloomed" under Brigham Young's leadership.

 The exodus of the Mormons from Nauvoo, Illinois to the Valley of the Great Salt Lake occurred in two segments.
 The first segment, across Iowa to the Missouri River in February of 1846, took over four months to cover two hundred and sixty-five miles.
 The second segment, from the Missouri River to the Valley of the Great Salt Lake, covered one thousand and thirty-two miles in four months.

 During the first segment from Nauvoo to Winter Quarter, Brigham Young finalized his plan for the mass movement of wagon trains.
-The trains were organized into companies of hundreds, fifties, and tens.
+The wagon train people were organized into companies of hundreds, fifties, and tens.
 This division was based on able bodied men.

 The first wagon train to use an odometer was Brigham Young's Party in 1847.
 Based on William Clayton's suggestion, Orson Pratt designed a device to fit on the axle of one of Heber C. Kimball’s wagons.
 A wheel odometer measured rotation of the wagon wheel, and from this the distance traveled could be determined.
 The odometer was not unique to the Mormons, but they were the first to use one on the Oregon-Mormon trail.

 The Pioneer Party spent one hundred and twenty days on the trail.
 The average distance traveled was eight an a half miles per day.
-Three of the five handcart companies from Iowa City, traveling roughly three hundred miles farther, averaged sixteen weeks to reach the Salt Lake Valley.
+Three of the five handcart companies from Iowa City, traveling roughly three hundred miles farther, averaged one hundred and twelve days to reach the Salt Lake Valley.
 With the exception of the Martin and Willey Handcart companies, the handcarts traveled faster than the wagon trains from Winter Quarters.